ljzycmd/RAWBlur/README.md

 <div align=center>
 <img src="./assets/pipelines.png">
 <p>
 Real-world and synthetic blur formation processes.
-Our pipeline directly synthesize the blurs in RAW space and further add the noise to simulate the real blurs.
+Our pipeline directly synthesizes the blurs in RAW space and further add the noise to simulate the real blurs.
 </p>
 </div>